Sydney Frederick Galvayne: Horse taming

-He was known as a scientific and humane horse tamer using a humane system of training unbroken or vicious horses that utilized the horse’s strength against itself.
+Frederick was known as a scientific and humane horse tamer using a humane system of training unbroken or vicious horses that utilized the horse’s strength against itself.
 He held over 300 classes teaching these methods and in 1887 appeared before Queen Victoria.
-He is also known for "Galvayning", a horse-taming method he invented in which the horses head was tied to its tail causing it to spin around until it quieted down.
+He is also known for "Galvayning", a horse-taming method he invented in which the horse's head was tied to its tail causing it to spin around until it quieted down.
 On the outbreak of the Second Boer War in 1899, Frederick, using the name Sydney Galvayne, volunteered for active service.
 He left for South Africa to serve in the Army Remount Service as a farrier and was appointed an honorary lieutenant and horse breaker.
-He was awarded the Queen's South Africa Medal with four clasps (Cape Colony, Orange Free State, Transvaal and Natal).
+He was awarded the Queen's South Africa Medal with four clasps (Cape Colony, Orange Free State, Transvaal, and Natal).

 Author

 During his lifetime Frederick wrote four books on horses under the name of Sydney Galvayne.
 First was, Horse dentition: showing how to tell exactly the age of a horse up to thirty years published in 1885.
 This book is still used in horse dentistry today.
 The second was, The horse: its taming, training, and general management: with anecdotes, &c., relating to horses and horsemen published in 1888.
 Third, War horses present & future: or, Remount life in South Africa in 1902 and finally The XXth century book on the horse in 1905.
 This book also contained a Practical Treatise on Training Ponies and Playing Polo, by his son Fred.
 Galvayne, born Frederick Henry George Attride.
 He also wrote articles for newspapers.